LennMass/starter-academic/content/publication/preprint/index.md

 publication: ""
 publication_short: ""

-abstract: The positivity assumption is a fundamental requirement for causal inference in the potential outcomes framework, ensuring that all individuals have a positive prob- ability of receiving each treatment option.
-However, real-world datasets often violate this assumption, particularly in regions of non-overlap where one treatment group is underrepresented or entirely absent for certain combinations of confounding vari- ables.
-Traditional approaches, such as trimming and weighting, address these viola- tions but typically modify the target population, potentially introducing bias.
+abstract: The positivity assumption is a fundamental requirement for causal inference in the potential outcomes framework, ensuring that all individuals have a positive probability of receiving each treatment option.
+However, real-world datasets often violate this assumption, particularly in regions of non-overlap where one treatment group is underrepresented or entirely absent for certain combinations of confounding variables.
+Traditional approaches, such as trimming and weighting, address these violations but typically modify the target population, potentially introducing bias.
 The Bayesian Additive Regression Trees with Spline Models (BART+SPL) approach has been proposed as a solution to this issue.
-BART+SPL combines Bayesian Addi- tive Regression Trees (BART) for imputation in regions of treatment overlap with spline models (SPL) for extrapolation into non-overlap regions, preserving the ini- tial target population.
+BART+SPL combines Bayesian Additive Regression Trees (BART) for imputation in regions of treatment overlap with spline models (SPL) for extrapolation into non-overlap regions, preserving the initial target population.
 However, BART+SPL’s performance is compromised when dealing with high-dimensional covariates.
-To address this limitation, this paper pro- poses SBART+SPL, an extension of the BART+SPL framework that integrates Soft- BART into the estimation procedure.
-SoftBART generalizes BART by implement- ing smooth decision rules and sparsity-inducing splitting probabilities.
-A simulation study demonstrates that SBART+SPL yields better precision and improved cover- age compared to BART+SPL when estimating population average treatment effects (PATE) in the presence of high-dimensional covariates and violations of the posi- tivity assumption.
+To address this limitation, this paper proposes SBART+SPL, an extension of the BART+SPL framework that integrates SoftBART into the estimation procedure.
+SoftBART generalizes BART by implementing smooth decision rules and sparsity-inducing splitting probabilities.
+A simulation study demonstrates that SBART+SPL yields better precision and improved coverage compared to BART+SPL when estimating population average treatment effects (PATE) in the presence of high-dimensional covariates and violations of the positivity assumption.
 Additionally, the applicability of SBART+SPL is illustrated by re-analyzing an empirical study that evaluates the impact of exposure to natural gas compressor stations on cancer mortality rates across U.S. counties.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.